biocatiit/website/content/pages/about_microdiffraction_xfm.rst

 the modified Mar 165 detector with 40 mm pixels (60 mm psf function for phosphor) for very high-resolution data when the microbeam is focused at the detector.

-X-ray fluoresence experiments are done with  a four-element Vortex silicon drift detector (SDD), with each element having 50 mm\ :sup:`2` active area.
+X-ray fluorescence experiments are done with  a four-element Vortex silicon drift detector (SDD), with each element having 50 mm\ :sup:`2` active area.
 The Vortex detector uses the XIA DXP-XMAP electronics for collection and analysis of fluorescent signals.
 These electronics support sophisticated mapping modes, allowing for full